EL-HOUSS-BRAHIM/quick_chat/docs/DEPRECATION_TIMELINE.md

 **Note:** All files were backed up to `backups/js_deprecated_2025-06-19_18-59-46/` before removal.

+### June 19, 2025: Integration Tests Updated

+Following the removal of legacy JavaScript files, the integration tests were updated to work with the new modular structure:

+- Fixed the messaging integration tests that were dependent on removed files
+- Implemented proper mocking of the ChatModule and its dependencies
+- Ensured all tests pass reliably with the new modular architecture
+- Created a more maintainable testing approach that doesn't rely on implementation details

+This completes the test suite migration to the new modular JavaScript architecture.

 ## Original Timeline (Now Accelerated)

 ### Phase 1: Deprecation Warning (July 2025) - COMPLETED EARLY